mservicetech/light-api-template/README.md

 ##  Start to develop

-After the service project set on your IDE, you can run maven build from IDE or command line:
+After the service project set on your IDE, you can run maven build from IDE or from command line:

  -- mvn clean install